As you may have read in the equestrian press, we have taken over the management & updating of

 CHANGE OF OWNERSHIP (TRANSFER)

-Changes of ownership or change of permanent address of owner must be notified to the organisation that has issued the passport.
-The passport-issuing organisation (PIO) may require that the passport be returned for updating.
-You must inform the PIO of change of ownership/change of address within 30 days.
+Change of ownership or change of permanent address of owner must be notified to the PIO by law.
+It is required that the physical passport be returned (tracked post advised) for updating & checking.
+You must inform the LNSA of GB of either of these occurrences within 30 days.
 It is a finable offence not to update your equine's details within the required timescale.
 From 1st October 2018, this became a legal requirement and is enforceable by Trading Standards.

 DEATH OF AN EQUINE

-Upon the death of the animal you must return the passport to the issuing body within 30 days.
+Upon the death of the equine, you must return the passport to the LNSA of GB within 30 days.
 We are required by law to invalidate the passport (and, if a microchip was implanted, the microchip number).
-You may however request that we return it once we have finished with it.
+You may however request that we return it once we have dealt with it.